mjabali/sparks/fuse-webinars/camel-persistence-part2/README.txt

 mvn camel:run

-Depending in whichproject you are (jdbc, sql or jpa), you will have to copy files to allow the file:// endpoint of the camel routes to read the corresponding file (key.txt, keys.txt or csv.txtx) and insert data into the database
+Depending in which project you are (jdbc, sql or jpa), you will have to copy files to allow the file:// endpoint of the camel routes to read the corresponding file (key.txt, keys.txt or csv.txtx) and insert data into the database